blog

 2. You’re Using the Wrong Fan Settings

-Air conditioners dehumidify air as they cool the air – the process of extracting heat from the air lowers air temperature, causing water vapor to condense and become too heavy to stay suspended in the air.
+Air conditioners dehumidify the air as they cool it – the process of extracting heat from the air lowers air temperature, causing water vapor to condense and become too heavy to stay suspended in the air.
 Thus, the air pushed through your vents by the blower fan and motor when the air conditioner runs is cool and less humid.

 You can also run your blower fan and motor when the air conditioner is off, which provides constant air circulation throughout the home and HVAC system – but no cooling.
 Because the air conditioner is on, the air coming out of your vents feels muggier.
 Many homeowners assume the air conditioner is running because air is blowing out of the vents, but it’s actually just the blower and the air conditioner is off.